Nidhi3338/Microsoft_azure/README.md

 - In this module, you’ll be introduced to cloud service types.
 You’ll learn how each cloud service type determines the flexibility you’ll have with managing and configuring resources.

-a.
-Describe infrastructure as a service (IaaS).
+a.Describe infrastructure as a service (IaaS).
 b.
 Describe platform as a service (PaaS).
 c.
 Describe software as a service (SaaS).
 d.
 Identify appropriate use cases for each cloud service (IaaS, PaaS, SaaS).